Cluster algebras arising from cluster tubes I: integer vectors: Introduction and main results

 \subsection{Main results}

 Now we describe the main results of the paper in more detail.
 Fix a positive integer $n$.
 Let $\Delta_{n+1}$ be the cyclic quiver with $n+1$ vertices.
-We label the vertex set by $\{1,2,\cdots, n+1\}$ such that the arrows are precisely from vertex $i$ to $i+1$ (taken modulo $n+1$).
+We label the vertex set by $\{1,2,\ldots, n+1\}$ such that the arrows are precisely from vertex $i$ to $i+1$ (taken modulo $n+1$).
 Denote by $\ct:=\ct_{n+1}$ the category of finite-dimensional nilpotent representation over the opposite quiver $\Delta_{n+1}^{\operatorname{op}}$.
 The category $\ct$ is called a {\it tube of rank $n+1$}.
 It is a hereditary abelian category.
-Each indecomposable object of $\ct$ is uniquely determined by its socle and its length.
-For $1\leq a\leq n+1$ and $b\in \N$, we will denote by $(a,b)$ the unique indecomposable object with socle the simple at vertex $a$ and of length $b$.
-Throughout, when the first argument does not belong to the vertex set, we will implicity assume identification modulo $n+1$.
+Each indecomposable object of $\ct$ is uniquely determined by its socle and its quasi-length.
+For $1\leq a\leq n+1$ and $b\in \Z$, we will denote by $(a,b)$ the unique indecomposable object with socle the simple at vertex $a$ and of quasi-length $b$.
+Throughout, we will use the convention that $(a, b)=0$ if $b\leq 0$ and when we write equations and inequalities which involve first coordinates outside the domain $1,\ldots, n+1$, we will implicitly assume identification modulo $n+1$.

 Let $\der^b(\ct)$ be the bounded derived category of $\ct$ with suspension functor $\Sigma$.
 Let $\tau$ be the Auslander-Reiten translation of $\der^b(\ct)$, where $\tau(a, b)=(a-1, b)$.
 The {\it cluster tube of rank $n+1$} is the orbit category $\cc:=\cc_{n+1}=\der^b(\ct)/ \tau^{-1}\circ \Sigma$.
-The category $\cc$ admits a canonical triangle structure such that the canonical projection $\pi:\der^b(\ct)\to \cc$ is a triangle functor~({\it cf.}~\cite{Barot-Kussin-Lenzing, BuanMarshVatne}).
-Moreover, it is a Calabi-Yau triangulated category with Calabi-Yau dimension of $2$ ({\it cf.}~\cite{Keller05}).
+The category $\cc$ admits a canonical triangle structure such that the canonical projection $\pi:\der^b(\ct)\to \cc$ is a triangle functor \cite{Keller05} ({\it cf.} also \cite{Barot-Kussin-Lenzing}).
+Moreover, it is a Calabi-Yau triangulated category with Calabi-Yau dimension of $2$.
 The composition of the embedding of $\ct$ into $\der^b(\ct)$ with the canonical projection $\pi$ yields a bijection between the indecomposable objects of $\ct$ and the indecomposable objects of $\cc$.
 We always identify the objects of $\ct$ with the ones of $\cc$ by the bijection.
 In particular, we may say the length of an indecomposable object of $\cc$.